Xcraft-Inc/xcraft-core-goblin/README.md

   quest.do ();
 });

-// We must exporting quests
+// We must export the quests
 module.exports = goblin.quests;
 ```